Child Care Food Program

 The Child Care Food Program gives you an opportunity to provide higher quality snacks and meals for the children in your care.
 Your participation also demonstrates commitment to good child nutrition for current and prospective parents — giving you a competitive edge.

 As a participant, you will receive a monthly reimbursement check to help cover meal and snack expenses.
 The USDA sets the annual rate of reimbursement (per meal/snack served), and these checks can be deposited directly into your account each month.
-A licensed or exempt child care program could receive up to $121 each month for a child who was served breakfast, lunch and snack to one child ($1,452 yearly).* A home provider could receive almost $95 per child each month ($1,135 yearly).* Group child care homes and nonprofit at-risk afterschool programs may also receive reimbursement.
+A licensed or exempt child care program could receive up to $121 each month for a child who was served breakfast, lunch and snack to one child ($1,452 yearly).* A family child care learning home provider could receive almost $95 per child each month ($1,135 yearly).* Group child care homes and nonprofit at-risk afterschool programs may also receive reimbursement.